alexishuante/F2XLLM/README.md

 gfortran -fopenacc -fopt-info-optimized file_name -o outputFileName
 ```

-Command to measure the GPU usage on milan0 and cousteau (Make sure to copy the entire thing and paste it on a second terminal)
+Command to measure the GPU usage over 60 seconds on milan0 and cousteau (Make sure to copy the entire thing and paste it on a second terminal)

 ```shell
 #!/bin/bash